thog9/Concrete-social/README.md

-# Concrete Testnet Scripts 🚀
+# Concrete Social Scripts 🚀

-This collection of Python scripts empowers you to interact seamlessly with the Concrete Testnet, a blockchain test network for decentralized applications.
+This collection of Python scripts empowers you to interact seamlessly with the Concrete Social, a blockchain test network for decentralized applications.
 The core script, `main.py`, offers automation and multi-account support for core testnet activities.

 🔗 Register: [Concrete](https://points.concrete.xyz/home)